-The Fund is designed to combine between moderate and low risk investments for investors seeking to invest in longterm investments in accordance with Islamic principles through investments in other investment funds.
-The Fund's net income is reinvested in the Fund, which affects the value and price per unit.
+The Fund is designed to combine between moderate and low risk investments for investors seeking to invest in long-term investments in accordance with Islamic principles through investments in other investment funds.
+The Fund was established on 1 Rabi Al Awwal 1419H (corresponding to 25 June 1998).